sagemath/docker-images/README.md

 This repository contains a collection of dockerfiles and supporting files for building various SageMath containers.

+Those containers are in the build; we will upload them soon on Dockerhub.
+Note however that they are experimental; use with caution!

 ## [sagemath/sagemath](sagemath/Dockerfile) (roughly 7GB)

 This container contains a basic installation of the latest version of